Feeling the heat in Florida’s hot summer? Is your air conditioning unit refusing to blow cool air when you need it most?

 When this happens, you might step outside and discover that your outside air conditioner pipe has frozen over.
 Oh no!

 We want to get you back on track to comfort.
-In this blog post, we explore the main symptoms of a frozen refrigerant line and the causes behind this issue.
+In this blog post, we explore the main symptoms of a frozen AC pipe and the causes behind this issue.
 (And don’t worry – it might even be a quick fix.
 We’ll go into some simple solutions for your air conditioner troubles!)

 Signs that Your AC is Having Trouble: Warm Air & More

 When your air conditioning system has problems, there are often red flags to warn you that something is up.
-The same goes for a frozen AC line, too.
+The same goes for a frozen AC pipe, too.

 There are three major indicators that your AC pipes are struggling.
 First, you may notice that even though your system is pushing cold air into the home, the temperature inside isn’t getting cool enough to reach the thermostat setting.